Granite Worktops Cost

 Choosing curved or rounded edges will cost extra, as granite worktops come with a straight, flat edge as standard.
 This is worth bearing in mind if you’re looking for cheap options.

-Additional Costs for Granite Worktops
+Additional Costs of Granite Countertops

 Before the work begins on installing a granite worktop, you’ll need to remove your existing fitments.